matze120/PixelStick/README.md

 The Brightness, the direction and the speed of the Image is configureable during runtime in the menu tab.
 The Button OK starts the screensaver so the Display is completely dark.

-The LEDs are WS2811. they are controlled by the Adafruit neopixel library.
+The LEDs are WS2811. they are controlled by the a neopixel library.
 [rpi-ws281x Library](https://github.com/rpi-ws281x/rpi-ws281x-python)

 If the "FIRE" button is pressed the image gets converted.
 Then the LED in the button begins to start blinking to show that the convert process is finished.